 Your handy 1969–74 Dino 246 GT and GTS buyer’s guide

-It seems insane now, when a Dino 246 GTS runs you about what a decent house in Portland, Maine, would, but when the Dino 246 GT was introduced, it wasn’t considered a real Ferrari.
-It didn’t help that the brochure referred to it as “almost a Ferrari.”
+It seems insane now, when a Dino 246 GTS would run you about what a decent house in Portland, Maine would cost, but at the time the Dino 246 GT was introduced, some didn’t consider it “real Ferrari.”
+And that’s despite the fact that the 1970 brochure called it “proof of the constant development of smaller Ferrari cars.”

 It had been a rocky start.
 The low-production 206 from whence the Dino 246 sprang had anything but an easy launch.
 “I watched Italian owners suffering the pangs of growth with the early models,” wrote Denis Jenkinson in the September 1971 issue of Motor Sport, “in the days when it was the thing to do to sidle up to the owner of a Dino Ferrari as he was about to drink his coffee and innocently enquire ‘How’s the Dino?’
 Nine times out of ten he would spill his coffee as he hastily snapped ‘Why?’
 Early Dino owners were very touchy about the fact that they had paid an awful lot of money for a car that was still having teething troubles.”